Investigations and findings

 Ongoing monitoring

 Monitoring results to date have found no significant changes to how PFAS are moving in the management area.
-However, the remedial works are expected to reduce PFAS from leaving the base, and over time this will contribute to the reduction of PFAS in the management area.
+However, the planned remedial works are expected to reduce PFAS from leaving the base, and over time this will contribute to the reduction of PFAS in the management area.

 Results are published in an Ongoing Monitoring Report and factsheet.
 Defence will inform the community if changes to the management approach are required.